-Smart People Use Cheaper Shops
+Intelligent People Use Cheaper Shops

 Lower priced supermarkets like Aldi and Lidl are gaining popularity because people are wising up to the rising cost of groceries.

-If Aldi and Lidl are not for you or you don’t want to move away from Asda, Tesco or Sainsbury, then consider branding down to save money.
+If Aldi and Lidl are not for you or you don’t want to move away from Asda, Tesco, or Sainsbury, then consider branding down to save money.

 Try Asda beans instead of Heinz, Tesco bread instead of Warburtons, etc.